targeted-and-troublesome/targeted-and-troublesome-crawler/README.md

 This repository contains the code for the paper titled [_Targeted and Troublesome: Tracking and Advertising on Children's Websites_](https://arxiv.org/abs/2308.04887) (to be presented at [IEEE S&P'24](https://sp2024.ieee-security.org/)).
 The paper investigates the prevalence of tracking and advertising on websites targeted at children.

 ### Background
-Trackers and advertisers frequently exploit users' online behavior without consent, including on websites targeting children.
-However, research in this area remains limited.
-To address this gap, we conduct an examination of tracking and advertising practices on such websites.
-Leveraging a multilingual classifier we developed and a dataset comprising over two million web pages, we identified two thousand child-directed websites and assessed the prevalence of trackers, fingerprinting scripts, and advertisements.
-Our findings indicate that roughly 90% of these websites employ tracking mechanisms, and about 27% display targeted advertisements, underscoring the need for parental consent.
-Additionally, we employ a machine learning pipeline to uncover inappropriate ads promoting dating, weight loss, mental health services, and explicit content, highlighting the necessity for more stringent regulatory measures to protect children online.
+Trackers and advertisers often exploit user behavior online without consent, a practice that extends even to websites targeted at children.
+Despite the critical nature of this issue, research has been sparse.
+To bridge this gap, we conducted a thorough investigation into the tracking and advertising practices on child-directed websites.
+Utilizing a multilingual classifier and analyzing a dataset of over two million web pages, we identified two thousand websites targeted at children.
+Our analysis revealed that approximately 90% of these sites use tracking mechanisms, and around 27% display targeted advertisements-a practice that should require verifiable parental consent.
+Furthermore, we implemented a machine learning pipeline to detect inappropriate advertisements related to dating, weight loss, mental health services, and explicit content.
+We found ads that promote services related to dating, weight loss, and mental health; as well as ads for sex toys and flirting chat services.
+Some of these ads feature repulsive, sexually explicit, and highly inappropriate imagery.
+Please refer to our paper for a comprehensive overview.

 ### Crawler
 We extended [Tracker Radar Collector](https://github.com/duckduckgo/tracker-radar-collector) from DuckDuckGo.
 Our enhancements capture HTTP requests/responses, cookies,